 5. Pet Insurance

 60% of Americans have a pet of some kind, and many times people don't consider the associated medical costs with bringing home a pet.
-Pet parents should expect at least one $2,000 to $4,000 emergency vet bill during their pet's lifetime, according to the ASPCA.
+Pet parents should expect to pay $800-$1500 for an emergency vet bill.

 Pet insurance can save you a lot of money if your pet needs major surgery or has expensive medical care, so it is definitely something to consider.
 Talk to your vet to see which policies are accepted at their office before buying any coverage.